EQUASHNZRKUL/Harman-X/README.md

 FileFinderFolder:
 =================

+Call **make all** in order to extract command files and store the MFCCData into FileFinderFolder/PSF/MFCC_Data_folder.
+This directory can be changed in [dir_to_data.py].

 The top-level stuff in this folder is the engine of the code.
 FileFinder.ml and Makefile are the files that will need to be edited if more data is added.
 FileFinderData holds all the datasets used for training.
 Filefinder.ml parses